- 1/2 cup reduced-sodium beef broth

 - In a small bowl, whisk the first seven ingredients until blended.
 Place carrots and onions in a 5-qt. slow cooker.
 Sprinkle ribs with salt and pepper; place over vegetables.
 Pour broth mixture over top.

 - Cook, covered, on low 8-10 hours or until meat is tender.

 - Just before serving, prepare rice according to package directions.
-Stir in green onions, cilantro, jalapenos and lime peel.
+Stir in green onions, cilantro, jalapenos and lime zest.

 - Remove ribs to a serving plate; keep warm.
 Transfer cooking juices to a small saucepan; skim fat.
 Bring juices to a boil.
 In a small bowl, mix cornstarch and water until smooth; stir into cooking juices.
 Return to a boil; cook and stir 2 minutes or until thickened.
 Serve with ribs and rice.
 Yield: 6 servings.